3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

 ### [USB stack disable option in setup menu](https://docs.dasharo.com/dasharo-menu-docs/dasharo-system-features/#usb-configuration)

-The option controls loading of USB firmware USB drivers.
+The option controls loading of firmware USB drivers.
 Disabling it will prevent the USB devices from working until an OS with a proper USB driver is loaded.
 ![Enable USB stack](/img/enable_usb_stack.png)